-RPA operations The applicant will document the following procedures or policies in the Operations Manual: Task-specific BVLOS operational procedures Handover procedures from BVLOS to EVLOS / VLOS and vice versa (if required).
-Handover procedures between RPs (if required).
-Task-specific RPA operational limitations.
-Task-specific Emergency Response Plan (ERP).
-Limitations of the external systems supporting RPA for safe operations.
-Weather / environmental conditions required for a safe operation.
-How the remote crew can declare themselves fit to operate before conducting any operation.
-How the remote crew is assessed as current and competent.
-An up-to-date list of remote crew members authorised to carry out BVLOS operations.
-The adequacy of the contingency and emergency procedures will be proven through: dedicated flight tests simulations, provided the representativeness of the simulation means is proven for the intended purpose with positive results, or any other means acceptable to CASA.
+The applicant must document the following procedures or policies in their Operations Manual:

+- task specific BVLOS operational procedures - handover procedures from BVLOS to EVLOS / VLOS and vice versa (if required) - handover procedures between RPs (if required) - · task specific RPA operational limitations - task specific Emergency Response Plan (ERP) - limitations of the external systems supporting RPA for safe operations - weather / environmental conditions required for a safe operation how the remote crew can declare themselves fit to operate before conducting any operation how the remote crew is assessed as current and competent an up-to-date list of remote crew members authorised to carry out BVLOS operations.
+The adequacy of the contingency and emergency procedures must be proven through: dedicated flight tests simulations, provided the representativeness of the simulation means is proven for the intended purpose with positive results, or any other means acceptable to CASA.
 A template of BVLOS procedures and sections, which may be included in an Operations Manual, is provided in Appendix A of Standard Scenario Application and Documents - Guidance Material.
-RPAS All RPAs used for BVLOS operations must be maintained, as a minimum, in accordance with the OEM documentation. maintenance Maintenance records and technical logs for all RPAs to be used for BVLOS operations must be kept in accordance with the Part 101 MOS regardless of size or weight.
-If the RPA is to be operated in the vicinity of high intensity radio transmissions or similar, the applicant will must detail how RPA operations will be safely conducted within this environment.
+All RPAs used for BVLOS operations must be maintained, as a minimum, in RPAS accordance with the OEM documentation. maintenance Maintenance records and technical logs for all RPAs to be used for BVLOS operations must be kept in accordance with the Part 101 MOS regardless of size or weight.
 External If the applicant relies on any external services, such as LTE (4G / 5G), Internet Services services etc., the applicant must demonstrate that the performance and availability of the service is adequate for the intended operation.
 The applicant must document the effects of any degradation or loss of services on the safety of flight and how these will be managed (e.g. operations cease, VLOS / EVLOS only etc.).
 If the provision of the external service requires specific contracts or arrangements to be entered into, roles and responsibilities between the applicant and the external service provider must be defined.
 If the applicant is using a standard commercial contract, this is not required (e.g. a mobile phone / data / internet contract).
-Training Provisions Remote crew The applicant must document, as a minimum, the following training procedures or policies in their Operations Manual:
+Remote crew The applicant must document, as a minimum, the following training procedures or policies in their Operations Manual: theoretical training syllabus mission planning syllabus practical training syllabus BVLOS check flight profile and assessment criteria approved BVLOS trainers' qualifications and experience requirements internal training syllabus for BVLOS trainers ERP training syllabus.

-- Theoretical training syllabus.

-- Mission planning syllabus.

-- Practical training syllabus.

-- BVLOS check flight profile and assessment criteria.

-- Approved BVLOS trainer qualifications and experience requirements.

-- Internal training syllabus for BVLOS trainers.

-- ERP training syllabus.

 For all BVLOS operations, the remote pilot in command must hold a pass in the IREX or CASA approved examination (CASR 101.300(4)(a)).
 All remote pilots involved in a BVLOS operation must hold an appropriate aeronautical radio qualification.
 At a minimum, all remote pilots in command must have at least 20 hours' RPA experience with at least two hours' experience on the type and model of RPA.
-Applicants should assess whether higher experience levels are required based on the complexity of their RPAS.